quan12jiale/obs-studio/docs/sphinx/reference-sources.rst

 .. function:: obs_source_t *obs_filter_get_parent(const obs_source_t *filter)

    If the source is a filter, returns the parent source of the filter.
    The parent source is the source being filtered.
-Does not increment the reference.

-   Only guaranteed to be valid inside of the video_render, filter_audio, filter_video, filter_add, and filter_remove callbacks.
+   Only guaranteed to be valid inside of the video_render, filter_audio, filter_video, and filter_remove callbacks.

 ---------------------

 .. function:: obs_source_t *obs_filter_get_target(const obs_source_t *filter)

    If the source is a filter, returns the target source of the filter.
    The target source is the next source in the filter chain.
-Does not increment the reference.

    Only guaranteed to be valid inside of the video_render, filter_audio, filter_video, and filter_remove callbacks.